The West-to-East Karakum Expedition

 -

-Transfer to the Ashgabat International Airport for flight to next destination.
+Transfer to the Ashgabat International airport for flight to next destination.

 We hope you enjoyed our service and hope you'll come back again.